- Prader-Willi syndrome facts*

-Prader-Willi syndrome is a complex genetic condition that affects many parts of the body.
-In infancy, this condition is characterized by weak muscle tone (hypotonia), feeding difficulties, poor growth, and delayed development.
-Beginning in childhood, some affected individuals develop an insatiable appetite, which leads to chronic overeating (hyperphagia) and obesity.
-Some people with Prader-Willi syndrome, particularly those with obesity, also develop type 2 diabetes mellitus (the most common form of diabetes).
+- Prader-Willi syndrome (also called Prader-Labhart-Willi syndrome, or PWS) is a complex genetic condition.
+Infants have weak muscle tone (hypotonia), feeding difficulties, poor growth, and delayed development.
+Beginning in childhood, individuals may develop an insatiable appetite, which leads to chronic overeating (hyperphagia), obesity, and type 2 diabetes mellitus.

 Viewers share their comments